Supernova neutrino fluxes in HALO-1kT, Super-Kamiokande, and JUNO: Results

 \subsection{SK and JUNO}

-Results for the reconstruction of the \Tnue\ and \Tnux\ parameters from SK and JUNO alone are shown graphically in Figures \ref{fig:SJsol27} and \ref{fig:SJsol96}, and quantitatively in Tables \ref{tab:risex} and \ref{tab:risey}, for models LS220-s27.0co and LS220-s9.6co respectively.
+Results for the reconstruction of the \Tnue\ and \Tnux\ parameters from SK and JUNO alone are shown graphically in Figures \ref{fig:SJsol27} and \ref{fig:SJsol96}, and quantitatively in Tables \ref{tab:risex} and \ref{tab:risey}, for models LS220-s27.0co and LS220-z9.6co respectively.
 As already mentioned, the pinching parameters $\alpha( \Pnue)$ and $\alpha(\Pnux)$ are omitted since their distributions are always nearly flat within the prior, no matter what combination of detectors and channels is considered.

 Like HALO, SK does not put a clear constraint on the $\mathcal{E}(\Pnue)$ and $\mathcal{E}(\Pnux )$ parameters either, even if it does a slightly better job than HALO for both models.
-Indeed, its distributions present a lower standard deviation than HALO (i.e., they are more peaked) even if there still are huge tails extending to the edge of the prior.
-JUNO, on the other hand, gives the best results.
-The precisions vary with the model and the different assumptions on the detector, in the raw range $50\%-30\%$ for \Tnue\ and $60\%-30\%$ for \Tnux.
-Moreover, what clearly emerges, in general, is the importance of the low-energy events that make up the pES channel.
+Indeed, its distributions present a lower standard deviation than HALO (i.e., they are more peaked) even if there still are huge tails extending to the edge of the prior, and the reconstructed distributions somehow flatten at its low-energy edge.
+JUNO, on the other hand, gives the best results on the two emitted energies $\mathcal{ E}_{\uPnue}$, $\mathcal{E}_{\uPnux}$.
+The precisions vary with the model and the different assumptions on the detector, in the raw range $50 \%-30\%$ for \Tnue\ and $60\%-30\%$ for \Tnux.
+Moreover, what emerges, in general, is the importance of the low-energy events that make up the pES channel.
 This is understandable, since the low-energy events are very sensitive to the normalization of the fluences.

-Concerning the mean energies $\langle E(\Pnue) \rangle$ and $\langle E(\Pnux)\rangle$, the accuracy in the reconstruction for Super-Kamiokande is quite poor and comparable with the one of HALO, with the only exception of the \Tnue\ species from the LS220-s27.0co model, where HALO accuracy is better than SK (34\% vs.\ $\approx 50\%$).
+Concerning the mean energies $\langle E(\Pnue) \rangle$ and $\langle E(\Pnux)\rangle$, the accuracy in the reconstruction for Super-Kamiokande is quite poor and comparable with the one of HALO.
 On the contrary, JUNO has always the best accuracy, especially when the CC interactions on \tsup{12}C are implemented.
-Depending on the species and the model, it can reach up to $20\%$, especially when more channels are included.
+Depending on the species and the model, it can reach up to $\sim 20\%$, especially when more channels are included.